 Hallie has worked at the Woolpack for four years, having started out as part of the junior bar and floor staff.
 She quickly became a highly respected member of the team.
 Hallie’s natural organisation and reliability enabled her rapid progression to an under management position, before accepting the joint management role.

-Taking on the joint management position in 2021, Matilda swapped views of Finsbury Park for those of Swift’s Hill and the Slad valley, in the winter lockdown of 2020.
+Matilda swapped views of Finsbury Park for those of Swift’s Hill and the Slad Valley in the winter lockdown of 2020.
 She moved away from a fast-paced life as a London based advertising director, to look for something new during that uncertain time.
-Matilda immediately fell in love with The Woolpack, her new local pub, which at that time had become a busy community shop.
-It wasn’t long before she moved into the building as caretaker and accepted a joint management position with Hallie, in May 2021.
+Matilda immediately fell in love with The Woolpack, her new local pub, and accepted a joint management position with Hallie, in May 2021.

 Tues - Thurs: 12pm - 11pm

 Fri - Sat: 12pm - 12am

 Sunday Lunch: 12pm - 3pm